Racine Raiders win national championship

-When Wilbert Kennedy was reached by telephone Saturday night, the Racine Raiders coach was asked if he could talk or if he needed more time.
+When Wilbert Kennedy was reached by telephone Saturday night, the Racine Raiders coach was asked if he could talk or if he needed more time to gather his thoughts after such a memorable evening.

 "You better get me now," the 56-year Kennedy said.
 "Who knows where I'll be later tonight?"

-Chances are, Kennedy would be attending a huge party after the Raiders defeated the West Sound Rebels 27-18 in Gridiron Bowl XIV in Landover, Md.
+Chances are, Kennedy went on to attend a huge celebration after the Raiders defeated the West Sound Rebels 27-18 in Gridiron Bowl XIV in Landover, Md.
 It completed a 15-0 season for the Raiders and marked the organization's 10th national championship, all of which have come since 1981.

 Making this championship all the more special is it came in the 70th anniversary season for this organization.
-And it was a season that entailed about 5,000 miles of traveling since the GDFL league features teams nationwide.
+And it was a season that entailed about 5,000 grueling miles of travel since the GDFL features teams nationwide.

 People are also reading…

-Nearly a third of those miles came in the last two weeks, the Rebels had to make successive trips to the East Coast.
-They defeated the defending national champion and top-seeded Syracuse Strong 31-8 Aug.
-26 in a national semifinal in Syracuse, N.Y.
+Nearly a third of those miles came in the last two weeks, when the Rebels had to make successive trips to the East Coast.
+They defeated the defending national champion and top-seeded Syracuse Strong 31-8 in a GDFL semifinal Aug.
+26 in Syracuse, N.Y.

 "But I I know it was a fun game to watch and it was a fun game to be a part of.
 I'm just proud of the guys.
 I'm happy for them.
 It's all about them.
 It's their turn."

 Quarterback Andre Locke Sr., a 33-year-old veteran who joined the Raiders this season, was named the game' MVP.
-While game statistics were not available Saturday night, Locke overcame two lost fumbles to run for one touchdown and pass for two more.
+While game statistics were not available Saturday night, Locke overcame two lost fumbles to pass for one touchdown and run for two more.

 He ran 20 yards for a touchdown with 13:22 left in the first quarter to give the Raiders a quick 7-0 lead.
-And when the Raiders went into the second half trailing 12-10, Locke responded by throwing a 20-yard touchdown pass to Will Norwood to take an 17-12 lead with 7:08 left in the third quarter.
+And when the Raiders went into the second half trailing 12-10, Locke responded by throwing a 20-yard touchdown pass to Will Norwood as Racine took a 17-12 lead with 7:08 left in the third quarter.

-Rebels quarterback Jacob Ta'ase, the GDFL Western Conference Offensive Player of the Year in 2022, brought back West Sound with a 52-yard touchdown pass to Kofi Goseer.
+Rebels quarterback Jacob Taase, the GDFL Western Conference Offensive Player of the Year in 2022, quickly brought back West Sound (which is based in Tacoma, Wash.) with a 52-yard touchdown pass to Kofi Goseer.

 That gave the Rebels an 18-17 lead with 4:24 left in the third quarter.
 And when Locke was intercepted on the Raiders' next series, it appeared that momentum might be swinging the Rebels' way.

-But linebacker Nico Lemke sacked Ja'ase on fourth down on the Rebels ensuing possession.
-Locke then led a lengthy drive that ended with a 28-yard field goal by Alex Gonzalez.
+But linebacker Niko Lemke sacked Taase on fourth down on the Rebels ensuing possession.
+Locke then led a lengthy drive that ended with a 28-yard field goal by Alex Gonzalez, his second of the night.
 That gave the Raiders a 20-18 lead with 8:15 to play and they did not trail again.

 Locke wasn't finished.
-After taking a late hit on second and 10 at the Rebels' 26, Locke went on to score on a 1-yard run as the Raiders took a 27-18 lead with less than three minutes to play.
+After taking a late hit on second and 10 at the Rebels' 26 following an incomplete pass, Locke went on to score on a 1-yard run as the Raiders took a 27-18 lead with less than three minutes to play.

-Ja'ase drove the Rebels to the 12.
-But with 24 seconds to play, Lemle tackled Ja'ase on fourth down, enabling the Raiders to finally start celebrating.
+Taase drove the Rebels to the 12.
+But with 24 seconds to play, Lemke tackled Taase on fourth down, enabling the Raiders to finally start celebrating.

 During the 2022 season, Locke defeated the Raiders twice as a member of the Chicago Birdgang.
 One year later, led them to the national championship.